Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/LocalServer/LocalServerServices/README.md

 ## How to use the sample

 Local Server Controls (Top Left):
-*   Start Local Server -- Starts the Local Server if one is not already running.
+*   Start Local Server -- Starts the local server if one is not already running.
-*   Stop Local Server --  Stops the Local Server if one is running.
+*   Stop Local Server --  Stops the local server if one is running.

 Local Services Controls (Top Right):
 *   Combo Box -- Allows for the selection of a Local Map, Feature, or Geoprocessing Service.